virtualarchitectures/3D_Data_Hack_Docklands_Model_Starter_Guides/README.md

 ## 3D Data Hack Dublin Resources

-The 3D model of the Dublin Docklands that was commisioned for the event was subsequently released to the public as free open data using a Creative Commons licence (CC-BY-NC-SA 4.0).
+The 3D model of the Dublin Docklands that was commisioned for the event was subsequently released to the public as open data using a Creative Commons licence (CC-BY-NC-SA 4.0).
+The Docklands model has been provided in FBX and 3D Studio Max format.
 The data is now available via Dublin's open data portal Dublinked: [3D Data Hack Dublin Resources](https://data.smartdublin.ie/dataset/3d-data-hack-dublin-resources)

 ## Acknowledgements